 Different Types of RFC in SAP

-While working with SAP systems, we interact with it via SAPGUI or WebGUI or via FIORI App etc. Depending on the nature of the activity, SAP system may need to communicate with other SAP systems or non-SAP systems for the information exchange.
+While working with SAP systems, we interact with it via SAPGUI or WebGUI or via FIORI App, etc. Depending on the nature of the activity, the SAP system may need to communicate with other SAP systems or non-SAP systems for the information exchange.
 Remote Function Call (RFC) is the standard SAP interface for communication between SAP systems.
 RFC calls a function to be executed in a remote system to get the required activity completed.
 There are different types of RFC in SAP system, depending upon the expected work.
-Let’s check it out in more details.
+Let’s check it out in more detail.

 Types of RFC